tranduong/documentlib-server/src/README.md

 3. Run server by command : start_server ( to execute the built-in batch file start_server.bat )

 ---
-	*If there is some errors occured, please try to install shortage packages such as ssh2, textract by command : `npm install ssh2, tika, node-java, node-tika, mkdirp`*
+	*If there is some errors occured, please try to install shortage packages such as ssh2, textract by command : `npm install ssh2, tika, node-java, node-tika, mkdirp, node-neo4j, mime`*
 	*If you face with this error "js-bson: Failed to load c++ bson extension, using pure JS version", refer [this article](https://github.com/Automattic/mongoose/issues/2285) and [this artice] (http://stackoverflow.com/questions/29238424/error-in-npm-install-inspite-of-changing-the-file-bson/29714359#29714359)*
 	*Then use follow command: "npm config set python python2.7" & "npm install" (make sure that all installed module has been removed or clean.
 If you are using Windows, make sure that your system had been installed Visual Studio and Python)*
 	*If it is still not solved, you should modify the content of index.js file in  ".\node_modules\mongoose\node_modules\mongodb\node_modules\bson\ext" folder from "bson = require('../build/Release/bson'); " to "bson = require('bson'); "" *
+	*There is some problem with `nodejava` module while running on node v6.4.0, you need to investigate to fix it.

 #### Integrate them with MongoDB and Elastic Search
 When you assure that Client module and Server module are started properly (without error at compiled time), you will turn on a whole system and integrate them step by step: